SimpleTechture/simpletechture2.github.io/_projects/2010-05-09-improvesoftwarearchitecture.markdown

 ---
-layout: post
-title: Improve your Software Architecture
+title: '10 tips to improve your Software Architecture'
+subtitle: 'Software Architecture'
+date: 2010-05-09 00:00:00
+featured_image: '/images/pavan-trikutam-1660-unsplash.jpg'
 tags:
 - Software Architecture
 ---

 Use the following 10 tips to improve your **Software Architecture Design**.
 I use these 10 tips or guidelines daily and they have helped me creating high quality Software Architectures.
 Describing your software architecture design is useful for any type of project, it will share the design of the system among your stakeholder.

-#1.
+### #1.
 Based on requirements

 ![Requirements](../../../images/Requirements1.jpg)